angristan/awesome-stars/README.md

 ## Swift

+- [superpeteblaze/ScalingCarousel](https://github.com/superpeteblaze/ScalingCarousel) - A super simple carousel view with scaling transitions written in Swift
+- [AppTelemetry/SwiftClient](https://github.com/AppTelemetry/SwiftClient) - This is the Swift Client for Telemetry, a privacy-conscious analytics service for apps and websites.
+- [appcoda/SwiftUISearchBar](https://github.com/appcoda/SwiftUISearchBar) - A search bar built entirely in SwiftUI
 - [Haneke/HanekeSwift](https://github.com/Haneke/HanekeSwift) - A lightweight generic cache for iOS written in Swift with extra love for images.
 - [kean/Nuke](https://github.com/kean/Nuke) - Image loading system
 - [marcosgriselli/ViewAnimator](https://github.com/marcosgriselli/ViewAnimator) - ViewAnimator brings your UI to life with just one line